keiji-imai/blog/content/rants/aot/index.md

 summary: "Why you need to watch Attack on Titan"
 ---

-After watching the final episode of Attack on Titan, I felt compelled to write an homage.
+After watching the final episode of Attack on Titan, I felt deeply moved and grateful.
+This blog post is my way of showing my appreciation for everyone who helped create this masterpiece.

 ## Intro